eclectic-kitty/notes/Final - Thots.md

 Nevertheless, it all has an overarching theme of revealing the ugliness, the horrific in the romantic

 #### Story

-The story revolves around a relationship (or two) between a woman and men that start out charming and sweet, but ultimately want to hurt and control the protagonist
-(Comparison to Orpheus, so good at singing that he is able to charm even rocks, but who ultimately dies at the hands of women)
+(Comparison to Orpheus, so good at singing that he is able to charm even rocks, but who is ultimately ripped apart by scorned women)
 The album revolves around the narrator and her initially dreamy but doomed relationship with her partner, a man who proves to be manipulative and abusive and ultimately seems to kill her

+Throughout it all, however, the Bride chooses to remain, going from making excuses for the Husband (Dogwood), Saying she enjoys the pain (My Darling True), or eventually staying with him in anger (Nymphs)

+Thus, the nostalgic and hauntological elements help represent and reinforce the way in which she is trapped

 #### Nostalgia
-Which is indeed, how it engages with nostalgia, Thematic connections to the album's namesake, Mount Airy Lodge A honeymoon resort in the Poconos
+The story is further reinforced by how the album engages with nostalgia, Thematic connections to the album's namesake, **Mount Airy Lodge** A **honeymoon resort** in the Poconos
-The place where the album's narrator and her husband got married Importantly, in the title track, the marriage and the descriptions of Mount Airy Lodge are in the past tense, a ghost Even the sound of the song is ghostly, **degraded tape guitar** The resort closed in 2003 after years of low attendance and ultimately demolished, like a lot of the other resorts in the area
+The place where the album's narrator and her husband got married Importantly, in the title track, the marriage and the descriptions of Mount Airy Lodge are in the **past tense**, a ghost Even the sound of the song is ghostly, **degraded tape guitar** The resort closed in 2003 after years of low attendance and ultimately **demolished**, like a lot of the other resorts in the area
 Indeed, Nicole Dollanganger herself visited some of these abandoned resorts for photoshoots and a music video for her last album
 Stereogum interview: "Everything is love-based, but it’s broken down and destroyed, which is one of the coolest paradoxes that you can find."
 Capitalist (reference to famous ad) use of promises of picture-perfect love give way to the realities of rot